-The Pittsburgh region is run in large part by more than 500 unelected board members of authorities, commissions and other governmental agencies.
+The Pittsburgh region is run in large part by around 500 unelected members of boards, commissions and other public agencies.

 Board members usually don’t get headlines.
-Those go to the mayor, the county executive or, occasionally, council members, controllers and directors.
-But boards often push for new policies, award contracts and grants, lead the charge against disease and pollution, and more.
+Those go to the mayor, the county executive, council members, controllers and directors.
+But boards often push for new policies, award contracts and grants, address demands for inclusion and equity, and more.

 PublicSource’s new Board Explorer sheds light on these panels and their roles, providing information about each member and inviting analysis of this important part of the region’s power structure.

-Over the coming months, PublicSource will add more boards, further analysis and deeper looks at key members.
-Explore with us and, if you have a story idea or something you think we should investigate, please let us know.
+Explore with us, and, if you have a story idea or something you think we should investigate, please let us know.